 - Data theft—35%

 If you are part of the 34% of businesses who don’t yet have a formal plan, it’s important you take the steps for creating a cyber plan now.
 Developing a plan now before you face a cyber crime incident can reduce your risk and give you peace of mind that you are prepared for the unexpected.
+Please keep in mind that while these steps and Cyber Liability Insurance can help you manage a cyber-attack if one were to occur and may crossover with a portion of your HIPAA plan, it is not a replacement for HIPAA compliance.
+It is still imperative to maintain HIPAA compliance to protect your patient’s data from unwanted breaches.

 Follow these steps to get started.